BAC Lightning F6

 In the past, several 1/72 kits of the Lightning appeared, many re-issues and many not accurate.
 First was FROG (later Hasegawa reboxing) and than the better Airfix Lightning.
 This was the best kit for many years, than came Matchbox and some specialist resin kits.
 Now Trumpeter comes with several Lightning kits that are by far the best in the scale (including one in 1/32 scale!, so as alternative to the well sought after and excellent vacuform ECHELON kit).
 Look here for a build on that kit in 1/32 scale

-The Trumpeter kit #1654 for the Lightning F.2A / F.6 kit has some optional parts to either variant.
 There are about 90 parts in the kit, including the missiles and upper wing tanks.
 The canopy can be set open as well as the rear airbrakes and flaps.
 The landing gear is very fine.
 The wing shape with its camber look very good.
-Surface detailling is very good and just about right.
-The cockpit is OK.
+Surface detailling looks just about right but I did not count the rivets and panel lines.
 The location of the refuelling probe is not indicated correctly in the instructions but it can be set in the correct position without a problem.

 .